kimbyungsang/cranberries/tf-serving-integration/README.md

   2. Install building dependencies (e.g. `libpng`).
   3. Go to `./serving/tensorflow` and run `./configure` script from here.
      It's ok to leave all settings in their defaults for local set-up.
-3. Run `bazel run //cranberries/model_server` to build and run server.
-Building may take a while because Bazel will download multiple dependencies and compile everything from sources.
+3. Run `bazel run //cranberries/model_server` from `tf-serving-integration` directory to build and run the server.
+Building may take a while because Bazel will download even more dependencies and compile everything from sources.
 4. After successful compilation and running you should see usage information, like this: